 Yes.
 We train the admin of the system and then the users.
 We also have video tutorials and documentation.
 Our Support team is right here in our office in Youngstown, OH to help you.

 What happens when the devices are down or unresponsive?

-As part of your SaaS subscription, we offer proactive sensor monitoring.
+As part of your SaaS subscription, we offer proactive monitoring.
 Our technical support team will be notified if a sensor has gone offline and we will try to resolve it.
-You can also setup offline sensor reports in Vea to alert your library staff.
+You can also setup offline reports in Vea to alert your library staff.
 As long as the sensor is still powered, it will store the counts and backfill data once the network connection is restored.

 How are kids in strollers counted?
 Or babies on a chest or backpack?